With California food stamp contract, Code for America shifts funding strategy

 As part of its public outreach efforts, DPW director Rudolph Chow directed staff to visit roughly 50 community association meetings to inform residents about the portal this month.

 Across the country, cities are using similar water monitoring systems, water reuse systems, smart water meters, sensors and even consumer appliances to track and conserve water resources.
 In drought-stricken areas of the country like California, development and use of these digital tools is crucial.
 The U.S. Drought Monitor, a digital map of weekly drought conditions, shows a majority of states have regions with "abnormally dry" conditions and that seven states have areas with extreme drought.

-The portal is essentially the spiritual successor to a payment system launched by the city in 2015 that allows citizens to pay their water bills and parking fines online.
+The portal is essentially the technological progression of a payment system launched by the city in 2015 that allows citizens to pay their water bills and parking fines online.